Characteristics of the Sport

 Fluid Needs in Training

 High-intensity exercise in the steamy environment of a heated indoor pool, or outdoors in the sun, can lead to moderate sweat losses, which are not obvious when the swimmer is already wet.
-Smart swimmers bring drink bottles to the pool deck and drink during rest periods or between sets.
-Sports drinks provide an additional fuel supply for long training sessions.
-In a fluid balance study undertaken on the Australian Swimming Team in Atlanta in 1995, we measured average sweat losses of ~125 ml per kilometre in training or about 600 ml per workout.
-These swimmers were provided with both water and sports drink at the session and managed an average intake that perfectly matched their losses (125 ml per km).
-Of course, some swimmers were better at matching losses than others.
-And during anaerobic threshold sets, sweat losses increased to 170 ml/km.
+Smart swimmers training in these conditions bring drink bottles to the pool deck and drink during rest periods or between sets.
+Sports drinks may provide an additional fuel supply for those swimmers with high energy needs during long hot training sessions.
+Swimmers training in cooler pools in winter need only drink to thirst to maintain fluid requirements.

 Swimmers often worry about getting sick during periods of heavy training.
 Many nutritional supplements and strategies have been suggested to keep the swimmer from catching coughs and colds.
 To date, the most important strategy emerging from immune studies of athletes is to keep well fuelled during training sessions.
 Sports drink during the workout and a recovery snack afterwards help to reduce the stress on the immune system.

 Muscle glycogen stores can be filled by 24 hours of a high-carbohydrate diet and rest.
-Swimmers who are undertaking a long taper may need to reduce total energy intake to match their reduced workload; otherwise unwanted gains in body fat will occur.
-Fluid levels and carbohydrate stores need to be replenished between events and between heats and semi-finals/finals.
-Drink a carbohydrate-containing fluid such as sports drink, fruit juice or soft drink when there is only a short interval between races.
-Snacks such as yoghurt, fruit, cereal bars or sandwiches are suitable for longer gaps between races, or for recovery at the end of a session.
-Between day heats and evening final sessions, most swimmers eat a high-carbohydrate lunch and have a nap.
-On waking, a carbohydrate-rich snack is eaten before returning to the pool.
+Swimmers who are undertaking a long taper will need to adjust their total energy intake to match a reduced workload; otherwise unwanted gains in body fat will occur.
+Swimmers should focus on similar issues when recovery from training at the end of competition sessions.
+Supplement sports foods may be advantageous in these situations but snacks such as yoghurt, fruit, cereal bars or sandwiches are also suitable for longer gaps between races, or for recovery at the end of a session.

-This fact sheet is based on AIS / National team athletes and is therefore specific to these athletes.
-Written by AIS Sports Nutrition, last updated August 2009. © Australian Sports Commission.
+This fact sheet is based on National team athletes and is therefore specific to these athletes.
+Written by AIS Sports Nutrition, last updated October 2013. © Australian Sports Commission.